 Metaphorically speaking, to open a can of worms is to examine or attempt to solve some problem, only to inadvertently complicate it and create even more trouble.
 Literally speaking, opening a can of worms, as most fishermen can attest, can also mean more trouble than you bargained for.
-No surprise, then, that the phrase was inspired by real live creepy crawlies.
+No surprise, then, that the idiom was inspired by actual live worms.